14 SIBO Symptoms Explained + What to do About Them

 This mechanical change alters cell walls and improves absorption time and eases the burden of your body to break down food.

-This can be done for a period of time (30-60 days) during treatment of SIBO.
+This can be done for a period of time (30-60 days) during the treatment of SIBO.

 I recommend using this digestive enzyme 15 minutes prior to each meal and again in between meals.